thoughtbot/administrate/README.md

 to see your new dashboard in action.

 To customize the appearance, behavior, and contents of the dashboard, see the guides at http://administrate-docs.herokuapp.com.
+These guides are available as markdown files in the `docs` subdirectory of the git repository, too.

 ## Repository Structure